 The City adopted Statement No. 87, Leases on October 1, 2021.
 This Statement establishes standards of accounting and financial reporting for leases by lessees and lessors.
 The requirements of this Statement apply to financial statements of all state and local governments.
 For purposes of applying this Statement, a lease is defined as a contract that conveys control of the right to use another entity's nonfinancial asset (the underlying asset) as specified in the contract for a period of time in an exchange or exchange-like transaction.
-To determine whether a contract conveys control of the right to use the underlying asset, the City assess whether it has both of the following: (a) The right to obtain the present service capacity from use of the underlying asset as specified in the contract (b) The right to determine the nature and manner of use of the underlying asset as specified in the contract.
+To determine whether a contract conveys control of the right to use the underlying asset, the City assess whether it has both of the following: (a) The right to obtain the present service capacity from use of the underlying asset as specified in the contract.
 Leases include contracts that, although not explicitly identified as leases, meet the definition of a lease.
 This definition excludes contracts for services except those contracts that contain both a lease component and a service component.
 Restated beginning balances for leases receivables, deferred inflow, leases payable and right-to-use assets are located in Note 9.
 The net amount of these restatements has no effect on fund balance and net position.